 This can be best achieved when you have lots of time in hand.
 While the cafes I’ve mentioned atop are personal recommendations, the best discoveries are known to have been made on a whim.

 Looking beyond mammoth malls brimming with Zara’s and Charles & Keith’s, Shanghai’s street markets wind endlessly.
 They’ll make sure you don’t leave the city empty-handed.

 From runway looks to high-street merchandise, shopping on these streets is defined by just one rule – always drive a hard bargain.
-Clothes fashionable and traditional, authentic handicrafts, shoes, bags, hats, souvenirs – Shanghai offers anything a shopper wants.
+Clothes fashionable and traditional, authentic handicrafts, shoes, bags, hats and souvenirs – Shanghai offers anything a shopper wants.